logo image

 The Andrew Carnegie Birthplace Museum is on Moodie Street, a short walk southwest of Pittencrieff Park.
 View the location on a Map.

-Malcolm III of Scotland made Dunfermline the seat of his government in the 1070s, and married Princess Margaret here, later Saint Margaret.
+Malcolm III of Scotland made Dunfermline the seat of his government in the 1070s, then married Princess Margaret here, later Saint Margaret.

 Dunfermline Abbey Church was founded by Malcolm III and his wife Margaret.
 The Abbey was extended over the following centuries by their descendants.
 The now partially ruined Abbey and Palace are run by Historic Scotland with a small charge to enter.